Unity-Technologies/com.unity.uiwidgets/README.md

 #### Runtime Environment

-:warning: Though UIWidgets 1.0 is compatible to all platforms like MacOS, iOS, Android, Windows and Webgl, currently **UIWidgets 2.0** only supports MacOS(Metal), iOS(Metal), Android(OpenGLes) and Windows(Direct3D11).
+:warning: Though UIWidgets 1.0 is compatible to all platforms, currently **UIWidgets 2.0** only supports MacOS(Metal), iOS(Metal), Android(OpenGLes) and Windows(Direct3D11).
 More devices will be supported in the future.

 ## Getting Start